Sierra Leone's army heals trauma with yoga | Africanews

 Corporal Michael Kargbo was abducted as a child rebel at the age of 12.

-“I come from the Kailahun district, where the rebels were based.
+“I come from the Kailahun District, where the rebels were based.
 We have had boys who killed their mothers and fathers before they were even 12 years old.”

 “It was at that age that they took me, and I was with them until I grew up.
 I had no one to help or encourage me, and no one to help me get back to a normal life, no one.
 I continued to fight with them, to accumulate traumas, to kill innocent people.”